Skip advert

 Advertisement

-The RS 6 Avant’s talent lies in how it combines blistering pace, superb refinement and bundles of the latest tech, while having enough space for the whole family and its luggage to travel in relaxing comfort.
+Where the appeal of the Audi RS 6 Avant lies in how it combines blistering pace, superb refinement, confidence-inspiring handling, and bundles of the latest tech, while having enough space for the whole family and its luggage to travel in relaxing comfort.
 It’s a hugely desirable package and provides an old-school antidote to the latest, fashionable performance SUVs.

 Advertisement - Article continues below

 Audi clearly decided against a quantum leap in power from the previous generation RS 6, but it has introduced a mild-hybrid system to work alongside the 4.0-litre twin-turbo V8 unit.
-The RS 6 is not the sharpest or most dynamic super estate, but if you’re seeking one car to cover many bases, it’s difficult to look past Audi’s fastest load-lugger.
+The RS 6 is not the sharpest performance car, but if you’re seeking something to cover many bases, it’s difficult to look past Audi’s fastest load-lugger.

 Advertisement - Article continues below